Storieta

 The Adventures of Sherlock Holmes, illustrated page 18: I walked round it and examined it closely...
 I lent the ostlers a hand... received twopence, a glass of half‑and‑half, two fills of shag tobacco, and as much...

-The Adventures of Sherlock Holmes, illustrated page 19: [object Object]
+The Adventures of Sherlock Holmes, illustrated page 19: Drive like the devil,

 The Adventures of Sherlock Holmes, illustrated page 20: I was half-dragged up to the altar, and before I knew where I was I found myself mumbling responses which were whispered in my ear,

-The Adventures of Sherlock Holmes, illustrated page 21: [object Object]
+The Adventures of Sherlock Holmes, illustrated page 21: and what then?

 The Adventures of Sherlock Holmes, illustrated page 22: few minutes in the character of an amiable and simple‑minded Nonconformist clergyman.